 - It has no extra blood flow to it

-Clues that make the doctor more suspicious of this mass would be that it appears more complex in the ultrasound image, there are areas that have a solid appearance and there is an increased blood supply flowing to it.
+Clues that make the doctor more suspicious of this mass would be that it appears more complex in the ultrasound image, some areas have a solid appearance, and an increased blood supply flows to it.

-Getting referred to a gynecologic oncologist doesn’t mean you have ovarian cancer.
-It means your doctor saw something suspicious and wants to provide you the best care with an opinion from someone who can suggest the best plan of action.
-If it is determined that the cyst is likely benign, it may be suggested that you return to your general gynecologist for observation or removal.
+Getting referred to a gynecologic oncologist doesn't mean you have ovarian cancer.
+It means your doctor saw something suspicious and wants to provide you with the best care and an opinion from someone who can suggest the best action plan.
+If it is determined that the cyst is likely benign, it may be recommended that you return to your general gynaecologist for observation or removal.

 Surgery for Suspicious Ovarian Cysts

 In most cases, ovarian cysts disappear in a few months without the need for treatment.

 - Its size and appearance